In This Article

 “In the absence of signs and symptoms, a person who tests positive for these strep tests is called a carrier,” says Dr. Mira.

-Yes, you can take a strep test in the comfort of your home.
+Yes, you can take a strep test at your home.

 At-home strep tests are similar to the rapid strep tests that doctors use.
 The test kits include a sterile cotton swab that you’ll use to collect your throat swab specimens.